 Faithfulness is one of the spiritual fruit listed by Paul in his letter to the Galatians.

 Spiritual fruit grows naturally in people rooted in Christ.
-Click To Tweet
+Share on XOne of my sons likes to grow things.

 At any given time, we could have potted plants from pineapples and cantaloupe to avocados and tomatillos in various stages of growth around our house and patio.
 I don’t know if any of you are gardeners, but I’ve noticed that sometimes fruit grows v-e-r-y slowly.
 After all, nurturing young plants requires incredible patience and diligence.
 And it generally helps if he keeps going back to check them, care for them, and assess their progress.